Axmouth/bookstore-api/README.md

 - **Decoupling**: Separate API contracts from domain models, facilitating easier evolution and testing of the API.

 This approach improves flexibility, security, and maintainability of the API.

+### JWT Authentication

+Considering the assignment specified a RESTful API, a stateless JWT Authentication scheme felt as the most apt.